-- Information on how they're managed, and other relevant details.
+- Obtain information on how they're managed and other relevant details.

-To view update assessment across all machines, including Azure Arc-enabled servers navigate to Update management center(Preview).
+To view update assessment across all machines, including Azure Arc-enabled servers navigate to Azure Update Manager.

-In the Overview page - the summary tiles show the following status:
+On the Overview page, the summary tiles show the following status:

-Filters—use filters to focus on a subset of your resources.
-The selectors above the tiles return Subscription, Resource group, Resource type (Azure VMs and Arc-enabled servers) Location, and OS type (Windows or Linux) based on the Azure role-based access rights you've been granted.
+Filters: Use filters to focus on a subset of your resources.
+The selectors above the tiles return Subscription, Resource group, Resource type (Azure VMs and Azure Arc-enabled servers), Location, and OS type (Windows or Linux) based on the Azure role-based access rights you've been granted.
 You can combine filters to scope to a specific resource.

-Update status of machines—shows the update status information for assessed machines that had applicable or needed updates.
+Update status of machines: Shows the update status information for assessed machines that had applicable or needed updates.
 You can filter the results based on classification types.
-By default, all classifications are selected and as per the classification selection, the tile is updated.
+By default, all classifications are selected.
+According to the classification selection, the tile is updated.

-The graph provides a snapshot for all your machines in your subscription, regardless of whether you have used update management center (preview) for that machine.
+The graph provides a snapshot for all your machines in your subscription, regardless of whether you've used Update Manager for that machine.
 This assessment data comes from Azure Resource Graph, and it stores the data for seven days.

 From the assessment data available, machines are classified into the following categories:

-There following could be the reasons for no assessment data:
+The following reasons could explain why there's no assessment data:

 - The machine is in an unsupported region and you can't perform an assessment.

-Patch orchestration configuration of Azure virtual machines — all the Azure or Arc-enabled machines inventoried in the subscription are summarized by each update orchestration method.
+Patch orchestration configuration of Azure virtual machines: All the Azure machines inventoried in the subscription are summarized by each update orchestration method.
 Values are:

-- Azure orchestrated—this mode enables automatic VM guest patching for the Azure virtual machine and Arc-enabled server.
+- Azure Managed - Safe Deployment—this mode enables automatic VM guest patching for the Azure virtual machine.
 Subsequent patch installation is orchestrated by Azure.

 - Image Default—for Linux machines, it uses the default patching configuration.